 SOUTH CENTRAL SECTION REPRESENTATIVE, 5/17/2022 – 5/18/2026

-Dr. Kaplan is a Past President of the AUA South Central Section.
+Dr. Kaplan is a past president of the AUA South Central Section.
 She is a graduate of the 2011 AUA Leadership Program.
 Dr. Kaplan has served on numerous AUA committees, including By-laws committee, Medical Student Education committee, and History committee.
-She has been active in health policy and organized urology and is the immediate past president of the American Association of Clinical Urologists.
+She has been active in health policy and organized urology and is the past president of the American Association of Clinical Urologists.
 Dr. Kaplan has been involved with resident and medical student education and served as the site director of the residency program at Presbyterian Hospital for 13 years.
 She has been a member of the AUA since 2003.

 Glenn M. Preminger, MD, FACS